Why does How To Set Rule-Based Alerts For New YouTube Uploads matter?

 How to use in product

-Open the exact Help anchor for this workflow to see the in-product path, quick steps, and any related supporting guides.
+Open the exact Help anchor for this workflow to see where this article belongs in the product system, which surface owns the next step, and what supporting guides are attached.

 How To Set Rule-Based Alerts For New YouTube Uploads